Light-Keeper/gocd-pagerduty-plugin/README.md

 Copyright 2014 PagerDuty, Inc.

-The GoCD DataDog Notifier Plugin will send stage run duration statistics and stage run events to DataDog.

-## Requirements ##

-The plugin does not communicate directly with DataDog, it uses a DataDog agent to communicate.
-A DataDog agent must be available.
+The GoCD PagerDuty Notifier will create an incident when specified pipelines fail.

 ## Setup ##